 How we are supposed to be able to give meaningful response in consultations about environmental impacts and the proposed mitigation is beyond us when they won’t share adequate info for us to review.

-We know, just from local knowledge, that Great Crested Newts, badgers, water voles, dormice, along with numerous different species of bats, birds, reptiles and other creatures along the proposed route would be impacted.
+We know, just from local knowledge, that Great Crested Newts, badgers, water voles, dormice, marine wildlife, along with numerous different species of bats, birds, bugs, reptiles and other creatures along the proposed route would be impacted.